SSH Sandboxes Configuration Guide

 Before configuring SSH sandboxes, ensure you have:

-- Working Directory: A designated directory where Claude Code can create and modify files
+Working Directory: A designated directory where Claude Code can create and modify files.
+This is the root level directory that will host GitHub repositories.

 Configuration Steps